 While awfully undersized by all modern standards, these were a breaking innovation for those who use such things routinely and for the arms market as a whole.
 It marked the greatest breakthrough in ordinance since firearms began replacing archery.

-Though originally designed as a self-defense cartridge, it has been usurped from that role many times over by far more capable centerfire calibers which are far better suited for such a role.
+Though originally designed as a self-defense cartridge, it has been usurped from that role many times over.
+Far more capable centerfire calibers like 9x19mm are far better suited for such a role.
 It is now used primarily for short distance target practice where overshooting is a concern, as well as noise constraints as a rifle shooting .22 Shorts, is very quiet.
 Until 2004, the .22 Short was the designated caliber for the 25-meter rapid fire pistol event at the Olympics.

 Bullet Types And Uses